 Minister for Foreign Affairs & Trade Simon Coveney T.D., address to the United Nations General Assembly.
 New York, 23 September 2017

-Allow me at the beginning of my statement to offer Ireland’s sympathy to all those in Mexico affected by the devastating earthquake earlier this week and to commend those who have been engaged in the heroic rescue operations of the last few days.
-I also want to extend condolences to the representatives of people in the Caribbean who are facing extraordinarily difficulties following the recent hurricanes.
+Allow me to begin by offering Ireland’s sympathy to all of those in Mexico affected by the devastating earthquake earlier this week and to commend all those who have been engaged in the heroic rescue operations of the last few days.
+I also want to extend condolences to the representatives of people in the Caribbean islands who are facing extraordinary difficulties following the recent relentless hurricanes.

-This is no time for business as usual.
-The international community is facing unprecedented challenges.
+This is no time for business as usual at the UN.
+The international community is facing unprecedented challenges, and must respond.

 I’m here because I think this Organisation matters.
-This is an Organisation that now faces daily challenges to its political and management missions.
-We need to move from debate to action.
+This is an Organisation that now faces daily challenges to its political authority and management missions.

-My country, Ireland, has kept faith with the UN since we joined as a young Republic which had fought hard for its independence and saw being a member of the UN as fundamental to its future and its people’s future peace and security.
+My country, Ireland, has kept faith with the UN since we joined as a young Republic, which had fought hard for its own independence and saw being a member of the UN as fundamental to its future and the future security of its people.
 We still do over 60 years later.

-Our faith has not been misplaced.
-It is as strong today as ever in the past.
-But we certainly have something to say about the future of the Organisation and the role we believe it must play in reducing suffering across the globe, and securing our shared peace, security and prosperity.
-The UN matters to us.
+Our faith has not been misplaced, and it is as strong today as ever.
+But we certainly have something to say about the future of the Organisation and the role we believe it must play in reducing suffering across the globe, and securing a shared peace, and security, and prosperity for everybody.

 Given our history as a small country, with its own troubled past, we see very clearly the advantages of a rules-based order in international affairs.
-Even more than that, it is precisely because Ireland is small, outward looking and heavily dependent on external trade for our well-being that we pursue an active foreign policy.
+It is because Ireland is small, outward looking and heavily dependent on external trade for our own well-being that we pursue an active foreign policy as we do.

-As Ireland’s experience in the European Union has shown us, we are stronger acting collectively than we are acting alone.
-Partnership and cooperation has brought peace and prosperity to Europe.
-In fact, for Ireland, our membership of the European Union, working with other European Union Member States has strengthened our independence and self-confidence rather than diminished it.
+As Ireland’s experience in the European Union has shown us, we are far stronger acting collectively than we are acting alone.
+Partnership and cooperation has brought peace and prosperity to the European continent.
+In fact, for Ireland, our membership of the European Union, working closely with other Member States has strengthened our independence and self-confidence and security rather than diminished it.

 The case for international cooperation and multilateralism is compelling.
-By working together we lay foundations of trust, we align our perspectives more closely, we accept our differences more willingly and we build habits of cooperation that better allow us to address the common threats and opportunities we face.
+By working together we lay foundations of trust, we align our perspectives more closely, we accept our differences more willingly and we build habits, perhaps most importantly, of cooperation that better allow us to address the common threats and opportunities that we should be facing together.

-The alternatives of unilateralism, transactional diplomacy, protectionism and confrontation are not, in fact, viable.
+The alternatives of unilateralism, transactional diplomacy, protectionism and confrontation are not, in fact, viable alternatives at all.
 Their short-term populist appeal obscures their long-term cost, and surely we have learned that from history.

-We are living in an era where local and global challenges are intersecting with increasing frequency and force.
+We are living in an era where local and global challenges are intersecting with increasing force.
 Today’s problems do not carry passports or recognise international borders.
 There are no unilateral solutions for the vast majority of the global challenges that we face together.

-Local and regional issues - from climate change to migration, to armed conflict, to hunger, to the destroying of the marine environment in certain parts of the world – often become global issues, including in corners of the world that are far from the origin of the problems.
-We cannot ignore them.
+Local and regional issues - from climate change to migration, to armed conflict, to hunger, to the destroying of the marine environment in certain parts of the world – often become global issues, including in corners of the world where their origins are far, far away.

-The enormous scale of the challenges facing the world might lead some to question whether multilateralism and the UN are up to the task.
-My response is that they can be and that they must be.
+The enormous scale of the challenges facing the world might lead some to question whether multilateralism and the UN is up to the task.
+My response is that we can be and we must be.

-When properly mobilised, when we pull together and move from debating to actually getting things done, we can move mountains.
-The UN delivers extraordinary results such as the Paris Climate Agreement.
-The UN has led the global effort to eradicate Smallpox; end Apartheid; promote Arms Control; save the lives of millions of children through UNICEF; and protect our cultural heritage through UNESCO.
-We owe much to the UN.
+When properly mobilised, when we pull together and move from debating chambers like this one to actually getting things done on the ground, we can move mountains together.
+The UN delivers extraordinary results such as the Paris Climate Change Agreement.
+The UN has led the global effort to eradicate Smallpox; to end Apartheid; to promote Arms Control; to save the lives of millions of children through UNICEF; and to protect our cultural heritage through UNESCO.

 The 2030 Agenda for Sustainable Development is a stand-out recent achievement.
-The Sustainable Development Goals have the power and potential to transform our world, addressing the root causes of poverty, inequality and instability.
-However, their potential can only be realised through a strong and confident multilateral system which empowers Member States to reach the ambitious but necessary targets we have set ourselves.
+The Sustainable Development Goals have the power and potential to transform our world, addressing the root causes of poverty, inequality, and instability.
+However, their potential can only be realised through a strong and confident multilateral system which empowers Member States to reach ambitious but necessary targets that we set for ourselves.

 Having played an important role in facilitating agreement on the SDGs in 2015, Ireland is committed to their implementation, domestically and through our foreign policy.